rosell-dk/picoQuery/README.md

 <h3>Links</h3>
 - picoQuery is originally based on picoCSS, available here: https://github.com/vladocar/picoCSS
 - Here is a resource for writing code without jQuery: http://youmightnotneedjquery.com/
 - There exists a library called *Zepto.js*, which also implements a subset of jQuery. *Zepto.js* implements almost the full jQuery api.
-Its also modular, but the feature selector is not as fine grained as picoquery, and its not possible to get below ~10k gzipped (picoQuery is ~1k, jQuery is ~100k). http://zeptojs.com/
+Its also modular, but the feature selector is not as fine grained as picoquery, and its not possible to get below ~10k gzipped (picoQuery is ~1k, jQuery 1.9.1 is ~37k). http://zeptojs.com/

+<h3>New in 0.2</h3>
+- Uses "$" instead of "p$", so picoQuery can be a drop-in replacement of jQuery
+- Automatically falls back to jQuery (can be disabled in builder)
+- Defines $.fn, so you can easily extend the picoQuery prototype with yet unsupported methods
+- picoQuery object is now array-like, like jQuery (can be disabled)
+- In order to easily change picoQuery build on a project, there now is an URL in the top of the code, which loads the builder and initializes it with he selected build options (can be disabled)
+- Instead of a fine-grain selection of what which type of comments should be included and which parts that should be minified, you now select between 4 versions
+- Non-minified code is more readable
+- Optimization.
+Various tricks has been applied to get the code even smaller.
+In 0.1, gzip size of a full minified version was 743 bytes.
+In 0.2, if you disable the new features, gzip size is 734 bytes.

+- TODO: CDN.
+Not just full versions - ALL combinations! (a pull server).
+It will probably be on URLs like these: https://cdn.picoquery.com/picoquery0.2-A2fa0.min.js.
+I will also allow URLs like these: https://cdn.picoquery.com/picoquery0.2-addClass-css.min.js.
+That is: You can specify the build options directly in the URL, so you don't have to go to the builder in order to add a feaure.

+- TODO: new methods: .filter(), .next(), .parent()

+<h3>Roadmap</h3>
+- 0.3: A lot of efford has already gone into making the library as small as possible.
+In version 0.3, focus will be on getting the gzip even smaller.
+Lessons learned can be applied when writing upcomming methods.
+- 0.4: Focus will be unit tests
+- 0.5: Focus will be browser tests.
+I will apply for a free "open source" account on browsershack.com